semicascata/user-registration-nestjs/README.md

 Create a new file called ".env" in the project root folder and paste the content of ".env-sample".

-Crie um novo arquivo chamado ".env" na diretório raiz do projeto e copie o conteúdo de ".env-sample".
+Crie um novo arquivo chamado ".env" no diretório raiz do projeto e copie o conteúdo de ".env-sample".

 ## Running the app